thriveweb/deking-new/content/posts/2018-10-30-what-is-the-best-wood-deck-treatment-in-queensland.md

 If you would prefer to have a professional do it for you and you live in Australia then please [Contact us](https://www.dekingdecks.com.au/contact/) today to get a free quote or to learn more about our services.

-DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, the Gold Coast, Sunshine Coast and Scenic Rim
+DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, Gold Coast, Toowoomba, Lockyer Valley and Scenic Rim

 Use our [Decking and Patio roof Calculator](https://www.dekingdecks.com.au/quote-calculator/) to get a more accurate estimate.